 Store Backup public key (BPK) on client, if applicable

-Create Rollback Monotonic Counter.
+Create Rollback Monotonic Counter (see 11), if using.

-Generate Attestation Identity Key (AIK), VFK, VMDK
+Generate Attestation Identity Key (AIK), VFK, VPCK, VPMDK (if using)

-Certify pTPM keys, including VFK.
+Certify pTPM keys, including VFK and VPCK.

 Any mechanism for certifying these keys will work.
 For example, the mechanisms described in the TPM specification, with a Privacy CA certifying the AIK and the AIK certifying all other keys.
-Alternately, enterprise CA certify each TPM key directly based on some trusted provisioning process having occurred.
+Alternately, a enterprise CA could certify each TPM key directly based on some trusted provisioning process having occurred.

 Regardless of the mechanism used, the credential for the VFK must include sufficient information for a remote appraiser to establish trust in the vTPM Factory.